Masetra-Group/masetra-docs/docs/getting-started/installation.md

 description: "Step-by-step guide to install and set up Masetra Quality Management System"
 ---

-# Installation Guide

-Learn how to install and set up Masetra for your organization.

 ## 📋 System Requirements

 ### Server Requirements